What we know about Spain's worst rail disaster in over a decade

 News imageGraphic image showing map of crash site

-The crash occurred at around 19:45 local time (18:45 GMT) on Sunday, about an hour after one of the trains departed Málaga for Madrid.
+The crash occurred at around 19:45 local time (18:45 GMT) on Sunday, about an hour after a train run by private firm Iryo left Málaga for Madrid.

-It then collided with an oncoming train travelling from south Madrid to Huelva, which was forced into an embankment running alongside the track, Spain's Transport Minister Óscar Puente said on Sunday.
+Those carriages collided with an oncoming train operated by state company Renfe travelling from south Madrid to Huelva, which was forced into an embankment running alongside the track, Spain's Transport Minister Óscar Puente said.

-The majority of those killed and injured were in the front carriages of the Huelva-bound train, he added.
+The majority of those killed and injured were in the front carriages of the Huelva-bound Renfe train.

 What caused the crash?